NCEA/ncea-website/content/contact.md

 ---
 id: 2
-title: Contact
+title: Contact Us
 blurb:
   body: >-
-    To donate to the NCEA, please contact the treasurer (contact details above) for further details.
+    To donate to the NCEA, please contact the Treasurer (contact details above) for further details.
   heading: Donations
 contacts: